 And here are two little bit larger North Carolina Hurricane Florence grassroots community funds:

-It’s been over a year since Hurricanes Irma and Maria hit Puerto Rico, but the work for a just recovery continues.
+It’s been over two years since Hurricanes Irma and Maria hit Puerto Rico, but the work for a just recovery continues.
 Consider donating to our extended family of locally-rooted centros de apoyo mutuo and other mutual aid projects: